How To Be THAT Guy & Build A Positive Mindset

 Also remember, positivity breeds positivity.
 Ready to get started?
 Here’s how:

+It’s hard to feel positive when you’ve just experienced a major setback, but the key is not to dwell on the thing that just went south.
 When you’re faced with a loss or failure, think about the other areas of your life that are going well, says psychologist Randall Larsen.
 “Make a list of what you’re good at.
 This can put the bruises and bumps into perspective.”

 Take problems off your mind by writing them down, sealing them in a box and throwing the box away.
 Sure it sounds silly, but it can weaken the emotional impact of distressing events, says psychologist Sonja Lyubomirsky.